simonjupp/zooma_recommender/README.md

 Run a query

 ```
-(_childDocuments_.propertyType:(tumortype AND origintissue AND samplediagnosis)) AND
+(properties.propertyType:(tumortype AND origintissue AND samplediagnosis)) AND
-(_childDocuments_.propertyValue: Blood AND_childDocuments_.propertyValue: "acute myeloid leukemia" AND
+(properties.propertyValue: Blood AND properties.propertyValue: "acute myeloid leukemia" AND
-_childDocuments_.propertyValue: "Primary"
+properties.propertyValue: "Primary"
 ) AND
 tag.propertyType : samplediagnosis
 ```